Aarav90-cpu/arpkg-archive/CONTRIBUTING.md

 # How to Contribute to arpkg

 ## What is this?
-This is the official package repository for **arpkg**, the native package manager for ARK OS.
+This is the official package repository for **arpkg**, a package manager.
-*(Note: This project is currently in Alpha.
-ARK OS is not yet released for general production.)*

 ## The Golden Rule: No Binaries
 **DO NOT submit `.tar.gz` files or pre-compiled binaries.** To maintain a zero-trust, zero-bloat ecosystem, ARK OS compiles all packages from source on our secure CI/CD servers.
 Any Pull Request containing a pre-compiled binary will be immediately closed.